polyeung/MLabHub/README.md

 ### MLabHub

-Uses a React frontend and Flask server.
+Uses a React frontend and Django server.

 ### Setup